projectacrn/acrn-hypervisor/doc/contribute.rst

      git rebase -i <offending-commit-id>

-   In the interactive rebase editor, replace pick with edit to select a specific commit (if there’s more than one in your pull request), or remove the line to delete a commit entirely.
+   In the interactive rebase editor, replace pick with edit to select a specific commit (if there's more than one in your pull request), or remove the line to delete a commit entirely.
 Then edit files to fix the issues in the review.

    As before, inspect and test your changes.
 When ready, continue the